grantcarthew/node-scalable-blob-store/README.md

 I researched the price of cloud storage and decided I wanted a free local version that would scale if needed.

 I looked at a number of existing solutions such as [filestorage][filestorage-url] but was unhappy with the scalability of these solutions.
-Most are only designed for a single server and would cause write conflicts if a distributed file system or cluster file system like [GlusterFS][glusterfs-url] was used as the backend file system.
+Most are only designed for a single server and would cause write conflicts if a distributed file system, cluster file system like [GlusterFS][glusterfs-url], or a storage area network was used as the backend file system.

 On a long car trip I was thinking about a solution for my blob storage and came up with `scalable-blob-store`.